 - BEFORE A MEAL – to up the protein of the whole meal, AND to stop you from over-eating.
 If you do this you can give yourself a much smaller serving of carbs with your meal and still feel completely satiated and fuller for longer.

-- AS A BREAKFAST – taking JUST protein at breakfast with as close to zero carbs as possible will keep your body carrying on in anabolic fat burning mode after your whole night of fasting.
+- AS A BREAKFAST – taking JUST protein at breakfast with as close to zero carbs as possible will keep your body carrying on in fat burning mode after your whole night of fasting.

 - BEFORE BED – if you need a snack before bed then a protein shake is just the ticket as it will help with muscle repair and growth overnight.
 But I wouldn’t do this with protein powders that have added greens as they can be stimulating.

 Eating specific fat burning foods and drinks alongside a high protein diet will help you torch that unwanted fat even faster.
-If you make these a part of your daily habits for life then you hopefully won’t ever need to worry about your weight again, and more importantly you can keep that dangerous, disease causing belly fat to a minimum – a thing that is just as important as those aesthetic benefits!
+If you make these a part of your daily habits for life then you hopefully won’t ever need to worry about your weight again, and more importantly you can keep that dangerous, disease causing belly fat to a minimum – a thing that is just as important as any aesthetic benefits!

 FIND THE BEST PROTEIN POWDER TO USE – FOR YOU